‘Light to all who knew her’: Holy Cross remembers student killed in tragic crash involving women’s rowing team

 WORCESTER, MASS.
-(WHDH) - A member of the Holy Cross women’s rowing team who was killed Wednesday in a crash in Vero Beach, Florida, was a “light to all who knew her,” Dean of Students Michele Murray said as she fought back tears.
+(WHDH) – A member of the Holy Cross women’s rowing team who was killed Wednesday in a crash in Vero Beach, Florida, was a “light to all who knew her,” Dean of Students Michele Murray said through tears Wednesday.

 Grace Rett, a 20-year-old sophomore from Uxbridge, was killed after a van she was riding in with her crewmates collided head-on with a red Dodge Ram pickup truck near the Barber Bridge around 7:30 a.m., according to an Indian River Fire County Rescue spokesperson.